peterquynhle/Review-Image-Recognition-ML-Models_PL/Readme.txt

-This is a collective notes in reviewing various ML models for image recognition in Kaggle
+This is a collection of notes in reviewing various ML models for image recognition in Kaggle
 	- The codes need to be tune further for a specifice project
 	- Data are in the links corresponding to the models to, not in the repositories; need to download and import the data when running the models